weynelucas/python-xml-hl7/README.md

 h = parse(message)
 ```

 This command returns a `Message` instance, wrapping a series of `Segment` objects.
-Is possible iterate over segments or match for specific segments:
+Is possible iterate over segments or match for specific ones:

 ```python
 >>> list(h)